Michal86/-PJWSTK_S1/README.md

   - [x] Project 2 (JavaFX) - Puzzle Game (N Slider).

-  ...also designed with MVC and a little bit of CSS style plus front-end in Inkscape...
+   Designed with MVC and a little bit of CSS style plus front-end in Inkscape.
-  ...I implemented A* algorithm to solve puzzle, but it's in debug mode so separate button provided yet.
+   _I implemented A* algorithm to solve puzzle, but it's in debug mode so separate button provided yet._

   * [Showcase](https://i.pinimg.com/originals/ee/66/d8/ee66d8f3b089615cb84d284704be641a.png)